jandornig/match3pg/README.md

 # Match-3 RPG Game

 A modern match-3 puzzle game with RPG elements, built with React, TypeScript, and Vite.
+This project was initiated using Lovable and continued development with Cursor, embracing the vibe-coding style.

 ## Features